Pollak-Projects/SZF1_13_Frontend_CourseController/note.md

 ## ListingPage

 - Members: Hubert Gyula Áron, Korom Levente
 - Their last commits were in the first half of October (oct.
-7-8, literally the first documetations which was used to plan the basic components which we were going to use) 💀💀💀💀
+7-8, literally the first documetations which was used to plan the basic components which ones we were going to use) 💀💀💀💀
 - Klepi did all their tasks

 ## Add/Update